JeffOlivier/drag_drop/README.md

 #### social_media_change_log

-[this table logs all changes to the social_media table and by whom]
+_This table logs all changes to the social_media table and by whom_

     id - INT (primary key, auto increment) timestamp - DATETIME [date of the change]